Skymeow/Core-Unix-Utilities/ReadMe.md

 -`man echo` -`man ls`
-1. Print the file path to a command, like `bash` or `python` -`python -c "import sys; print(sys.path)`
+1. Print the file path to a command, like `bash` or `python` -`python -c "import sys; print(sys.path)` this prints out the dir in an arr
 -`python -c "import sys; print(':'.join(x for x in sys.path if x))`